Bills Digest No. 32, 2024-25

 Thirdly, the bill will require the Skills and Workforce Ministerial Council to be consulted on any proposed changes to the act.

-This recognises the critical role of states and territories and our joint commitment to genuinely collaborative and share stewardship of the national VET system.
+This recognises the critical role of states and territories and our joint commitment to genuinely collaborative and share stewardship of the national VET system (p.
+7657).

 Policy position of non-government parties/independents

-Shadow Minister for Industry, Skills and Training, Sussan Ley MP, criticised the Bill on the basis of lack of Government information on attrition and completion rates for Fee Free TAFE, and how much it will cost to run permanently.
-The media release quoted high TAFE fail rates according to industry sources and questioned the argument made in the Minister’s briefing pack (mentioned above) that many Fee-Free TAFE qualifications are 3 years in duration:
+In immediate response to the Bill, Shadow Minister for Industry, Skills and Training Sussan Ley issued a media release that quoted high TAFE fail rates according to industry sources and disputed the argument made in the Minister’s briefing packs (mentioned above), that low completion numbers can be explained by many Fee-Free TAFE qualifications taking 3 or more years to complete:

 Departmental official confirmed last night that the courses with the highest enrollments include: